MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  If the function fails, the return value is `CLR_INVALID`.

 ### Remarks
- This method emulates the functionality of the function [SetDCBrushColor](http://msdn.microsoft.com/library/windows/desktop/dd162969), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This method emulates the functionality of the function [SetDCBrushColor](http://msdn.microsoft.com/library/windows/desktop/dd162969), as described in the Windows SDK.

 ##  <a name="setdcpencolor"></a>  CDC::SetDCPenColor
  Sets the current device context (DC) pen color to the specified color value.